Otumian-empire/otumian-blogging-articles/expense-tracker-api-articles/03-basic-crud-api-validation-and-auth-with-lib/notes.md

 ## Content

 -   Separation of concerns
--   Criticism
--   Verification
+-   Validation with Joi
--   Extract controller
+-   Auth with JSON Web Tokens

 ## Separation of concerns